-No more cooking in batches, just cook them all at once.
-Eggs cook at a lower temperature than many other foods and griddles offer precise heat control helping you cook them just right without overcooking.
+No more cooking in batches.
+Just cook them all at once.
+Eggs cook at a lower temperature than many other foods, and griddles offer precise heat control, helping you cook them just right without overcooking.

 Egg Cooking Tools

-As with most griddle cooking, the spatula is your go to tool.
-It’ll allow you to flip, scramble and fold the eggs so no matter what style of egg you’re cooking up, you’ll want to have at least 1, however I recommend having 2 spatulas.
+As with most griddle cooking, the spatula is your go-to tool.
+It’ll allow you to flip, scramble and fold the eggs, so no matter what style of egg you’re cooking up, you’ll want to have at least 1; however, I recommend having 2 spatulas.

 Trying to get that perfectly round egg?
 Egg rings act as a mold that will give you the consistent size and shape you’re looking for.

-These are perfect for making delicious frittatas or egg sandwiches on an English muffin just like you’re used to from your favorite fast-food restaurant.
+These are perfect for making delicious frittatas or egg sandwiches on an English muffin, just like you’re used to from your favorite fast-food restaurant.

-When cooking mini frittatas on the griddle the basting cover will be necessary to ensure the eggs cook through evenly.
-Otherwise you’ll end up with cooked egg on the bottom and uncooked egg on top.
+When cooking mini frittatas on the griddle, the basting cover will be necessary to ensure the eggs cook through evenly.
+Otherwise, you’ll end up with cooked egg on the bottom and uncooked egg on top.

 These eggs are cooked just like sunny side up but the eggs will need to be flipped to cook the other side as well.
 Heat up your griddle to a low heat around 275 degrees and put down your oil of choice on the cook top.